The Federal Reserve hasn’t hiked interest rates this aggressively in decades.

-To make 2022 an even busier year for Fed policy, officials are going to start shrinking their massive portfolio of nearly $9 trillion in bonds, at a likely maximum pace of $95 billion per month.
+To make 2022 an even busier year for Fed policy, officials are starting to shrink their massive portfolio of nearly $9 trillion in bonds, at a pace that will cap out at $95 billion per month.

-The ultimate risk, however, is that the U.S. central bank does more harm than good to an economy that’s already experiencing its worst consumer inflation since December 1981.
+The ultimate risk, however, is that the U.S. central bank does more harm than good to an economy that’s already experiencing its worst consumer inflation since the early ‘80s.

 “The economy doesn’t need the training wheels anymore, but you don’t want to just rip them off,” says Ryan Sweet, senior director of economic research at Moody’s Analytics.
 “The Fed needs to ease into this.
 It’s going to be a very challenging year.”